-We set up coupled equations of motion for the expectation values of the phonon displacement operator ${\hat x}_i(t)$ and the electron bilinear ${\hat \rho}_{ij}(t) = c^{\dagger}_i(t) c_j(t)$ simultaneously.
+We set up coupled equations of motion for the expectation values of the phonon displacement operator ${\hat x}_i(t)$ and the electron bilinear ${\hat \rho}_{ij}(t) = c^{\dagger}_i(t) c_j(t)$.
 The equations close when one factorises the electron-phonon interaction term.
+This is a $\mathcal{O} (N^2)$ process for each time step and the number of timesteps required range from $10^6$ to $10^8$.
 Despite its apparent simplicity the method captures the effect of strong EP coupling and spatial correlations accurately.
-The approach goes beyond the `static phonon' (or adiabatic) approximation, that has been widely used before.
+It goes beyond the `static phonon' (or adiabatic) approximation, widely used before \cite{Weber}.
 An approach similar to ours has been used recently to study the double exchange model \cite{Chern21}.

 We work at intermediate EP coupling (below the single polaron threshold) and probe the pulse strength $(E_0)$ dependence of the dynamics.
-Our primary indicator is the phonon structure factor $S_{\bf Q}^x(t)$, and the charge density structure factor $S_{\bf Q}^n(t)$, where ${\bf Q} = (\pi/a_0, \pi/a_0)$ on our square lattice with spacing $a_0$.
+Our primary indicators are the phonon amplitude at the ordering wavevector, $x_{\bf Q}(t)$, and the charge density wave field $n_{\bf Q}(t)$, where ${\bf Q} = (\pi/a_0, \pi/a_0)$ on our square lattice with spacing $a_0$.
+We set $a_0=1$.
 Our main results are the following: